 1 free practice session.
 No credit card required.

-They got denied.
-The white slip instead of the passport.
-That specific guilt — you helped fill out the DS-160, maybe you told them "don't worry, it'll be fine."
-A 214(b) refusal is not the end, not a permanent ban.
-But reapplying next month with the same documents almost never works.
+White slip instead of the passport.
+That specific guilt — you helped fill out the DS-160, told them "don't worry."
+A 214(b) refusal isn't a permanent ban.
+But reapplying next month with the same documents?
+Almost guaranteed second rejection.

 Wait 6-12 months minimum